Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Introduction

-The notion of measure equivalence between countable groups was coined by Gromov in \cite{Gro} as a measurable analogue of the notion of quasi-isometry between finitely generated groups.
-Two countable groups $G_1$ and $G_2$ are \emph{measure equivalent} if there exists a measure equivalence coupling between them, defined as follows.
+The notion of measure equivalence between countable groups was coined by Gromov in \cite[{Definition~0.5.$\text{E}_1$}]{Gro} as a measurable analogue of the notion of quasi-isometry between finitely generated groups.

-\begin{defintro}[Measure equivalence coupling] Let $G_1$ and $G_2$ be two countable groups.
-A \emph{measure equivalence coupling} between $G_1$ and $G_2$ is a standard measure space $\Sigma$ equipped with a measure-preserving action of $G_1\times G_2$ by Borel automorphisms such that for every $i\in\{1,2\}$, the $G_i$-action on $\Sigma$ is essentially free and has a finite measure fundamental domain. \end{defintro}
+\begin{defintro}[Measure equivalence] Let $G_1$ and $G_2$ be two countable groups.
+A \emph{measure equivalence coupling} between $G_1$ and $G_2$ is a standard non-zero measure space $\Sigma$ equipped with a measure-preserving action of $G_1\times G_2$ by Borel automorphisms such that for every $i\in\{1,2\}$, the $G_i$-action on $\Sigma$ is free and has a finite measure fundamental domain.

-An important example is that two lattices in the same locally compact second countable group are always measure equivalent.
-Another example is that two groups $G_1$ and $G_2$ which are \emph{almost isomorphic} are always measure equivalent: by this we mean that there exist finite-index subgroups $G'_i\subseteq G_i$ and finite normal subgroups $F_i\unlhd G'_i$ such that $G'_1/F_1$ is isomorphic to $G'_2/F_2$.
+Two countable groups $G_1$ and $G_2$ are \emph{measure equivalent} if there exists a measure equivalence coupling between them. \end{defintro}

-A central question in measured group theory is to determine, given a countable group $G$, to what extent the measure equivalence class of $G$ determines $G$ up to almost isomorphism.
-The strongest possible rigidity statement is the following: a countable group $G$ is \emph{ME-superrigid} if for every countable group $H$, if $H$ is measure equivalent to $G$, then $H$ is almost isomorphic to $G$.
-Superrigidity is far from being the norm: for example, a celebrated theorem of Ornstein and Weiss \cite{OW} asserts that all amenable groups are measure equivalent to one another; also, Gaboriau constructed in \cite{Gab} many examples of non-free groups that are measure equivalent to finitely generated free groups.
-This is in deep contrast with the superrigidity results obtained by Furman \cite{Fur-me} for lattices in higher rank simple Lie groups and by Kida \cite{Kid} for mapping class groups of finite-type surfaces.
-Our goal is to establish similar strong rigidity results in the realm of $2$-dimensional Artin groups of hyperbolic type.
+For example, two lattices in the same locally compact second countable group are measure equivalent -- as a special case, passing to a finite-index subgroup does not change the measure equivalence class.
+Taking a quotient by a finite normal subgroup does not change the measure equivalence class either.

-Two-dimensional Artin groups of hyperbolic type are already known to satisfy various forms of rigidity.
-Crisp studied their abstract commensurators \cite{crisp}; in particular he exhibited an infinite collection of Artin groups $G$ for which the natural map $G\to\Comm(G)$ is an isomorphism.
-More recently, the second named author and Osajda \cite{HO} established strong form of quasi-isometry rigidity results for certain two-dimensional Artin groups.
+A central question in measured group theory is to determine, given a countable group $G$, to what extent the measure equivalence class of $G$ determines $G$ (up to finite-index subgroups and finite kernels).
+In general it does not: for example, a celebrated theorem of Ornstein and Weiss \cite{OW} asserts that all countably infinite amenable groups are measure equivalent to one another; also, Gaboriau constructed in \cite{Gab} many examples of non-free groups that are measure equivalent to free groups (see also \cite{BTW} for more examples).